-Biometric data is not currently addressed by law.
-As of August 2020, biometric data will be considered a type of sensitive personal data and, therefore, will be subject to special protection.
-Currently, geolocation is not addressed by law.
-Once the LGPD is in force and if the geolocation is able to identify or make a natural person identifiable, the requirements of the LGPD will be applicable to that processing of data.
+Biometric data is considered a type of sensitive personal data and, therefore, will be subject to special protection.

+Geolocation is able to identify or make a natural person identifiable, so the requirements of the LGPD are applicable to that processing of data.

-The operation of drones is regulated by the Brazilian Civil Aviation Special Regulation No. 94/2017, enacted by the National Agency of Civil Aviation (ANAC).
-Unmanned aircraft operations (for recreational, corporate, commercial or experimental use) must follow ANAC rules, which are complementary to the regulations of other public agencies, such as the Air Space Control Department (DECEA) and the National Telecommunications Agency (ANATEL).
+The operation of drones is regulated by the Brazilian Civil Aviation Special Regulation No 94/2017, enacted by the National Agency of Civil Aviation (ANAC).
+Unmanned aircraft operations (for recreational, corporate, commercial or experimental use) must follow ANAC rules, which are complementary to the regulations of other public agencies, such as the Air Space Control Department and ANATEL.
 The LGPD does not have any provisions regarding drones.